widgetti/solara/solara/website/pages/docs/content/03-quickstart.md

 This quickstart will assume:

-  * You have succesfully installed Solara
+  * You have successfully installed Solara

 If not, please follow the [Installation instructions](/docs/installing).